AGI-10 Press Release

 - A (hopefully) Unbiased Universal Environment Class for Measuring Intelligence of Biological and Artificial Systems

-Pedro Demasi, Jayme Szwarcfiter, Adriano Cruz
+Pedro Demasi, Jayme Szwarcfiter, Adriano Cruz; video

 INVITED LECTURE, 11:30 – 13:00